wasmCloud/wasmcloud-dev-site/content/app-dev/getting-started/_index.en.md

 draft: false
 ---

-Getting started with application development on wasmCloud is pretty simple.
+Getting started with application development on wasmcloud is pretty simple.
 The first thing you'll need is to perform the [installation](/overview/installation) steps outlined by this reference guide.

 Next, make sure you have the language of your choice installed and ready to go.
 Today, we support **Rust**, **Tiny Go**, and **AssemblyScript**.
 Make sure that whatever your target language, it is installed and configured and capable of producing WebAssembly (`.wasm`) modules.